Inexika/MyNotes-Service/README.md

 	rrd_file = 'log/8081/stats.rrd'

 ### Configure nginx
-To comnfigure nginx site use `your.domain.com` file in `sites-available`.
+To configure nginx site use `mynotes.your_domain.com` file in `sites-available`.
 See example.

 upstream config: